miLibris/flask-rest-jsonapi/docs/sorting.rst

 Muliple sort
 ------------

-You can sort on multiple fields like that
+You can sort on multiple fields like that:

 .. sourcecode:: http